sameershaik-coder/fastapi-k8s-demo/README.md

-# FastAPI Microservices with Kubernetes
+# FastAPI Microservices with Kind

 This project contains two microservices (Orders and Sales) built with FastAPI and PostgreSQL.
-It can be deployed locally using Docker Compose or on any Kubernetes cluster.
+It can be deployed locally using Docker Compose or on a local Kubernetes cluster using Kind (Kubernetes in Docker).

 ## Architecture